orsonteodoro/oiledmachine-overlay/README.md

 *x11-libs/cairo - This one has colored emojis enabled.

-*x11-wm/dwm - fixes the emoji titlebar crash.
+*x11-wm/dwm - fixes the emoji titlebar crash and has integrated Fibonacci layout patch applied

 *media-gfx/caesiumclt - is an command line image compressor for png and jpeg files.